elaforge/karya/doc/overview.md

 slide between two pitches in a certain way.
 Calls may vary by instrument or scale, so a piano synthesizer might implement a slur as a change in note duration, while a sampler might interpret it as a keyswitch or control change.
+There are notation libraries and scales for for European, Balinese, and Carnatic music.

     Scores are composed hierarchically, and there's no strict division between call that modifies or emits a single note and one that modifies or produces an